Adversarial Detection of Flash Malware: Limitations and Open Issues: Evasion Attacks and Security Scenarios

 Evasion attacks consist of manipulating malicious samples at test time to have them misclassified as benign by a trained classifier.
 The attacker's goal is thus to violate system \emph{integrity}, either with a \emph{targeted} or with an \emph{indiscriminate} attack, depending on whether the attacker is targeting a specific machine or running an indiscriminate attack campaign.
 More formally, evasion attacks can be written in terms of the following optimization problem:

 where $\vct x^{\prime} = \Phi(\vct z^{\prime})$ is the feature vector associated to the modified attack sample $\vct z^{\prime}$, $\vct x = \Phi(\vct z)$ is the feature vector associated to the source (unmodified) malware sample $\vct z$, $\Phi$ is the feature extraction function, and $\hat{f}$ is the surrogate classifier estimated by the attacker.
-With respect to Eq.~\eqref{eq:opt-attack}, note that here samples can be optimized one at a time, as they can be independently modified.
+Concerning Eq.~\eqref{eq:opt-attack}, note that here samples can be optimized one at a time, as they can be independently modified.

 As in previous work~\cite{biggio14-tkde,biggio13-ecml,demontis17-tdsc}, we first simulate the attack at the feature level, \ie, we directly manipulate the feature values of malicious samples without constructing the corresponding real-world samples while running the attack.
-We discuss in Sect.~\ref{sect:constr-adv-ex} how to create the corresponding real-world evasive malware samples.
+We discuss in Sect.~\ref{sect:evasion-attacks:subsect:constr-adv-ex} how to create the corresponding real-world evasive malware samples.
 The above problem can be thus simplified as:

-where we have also made the manipulation constraints $\Omega$ used to attack \FlashBuster explicit.
+where we have also made the manipulation constraints $\Omega$ used to attack FlashBuster explicit.
 In particular, the box constraint $\vct x_{\rm lb} \preceq \vct x^{\prime} \preceq \vct x_{\rm ub}$ (in which the inequality holds for each element of the vector) bounds the minimum and maximum feature values for the attack sample $\vct x^{\prime}$.
-For \FlashBuster, we will only consider \emph{feature injection}, \ie, we will only allow injection of structural and bytecode features within the \SWF file to avoid compromising the intrusive functionality of the malware samples.
+For FlashBuster, we will only consider \emph{feature injection}, \ie, we will only allow the injection of structural and bytecode features within the SWF file to avoid compromising the intrusive functionality of the malware samples (something that can easily happen by deleting objects or specific calls).
 This can be simply accounted for by setting $\vct x_{\rm lb} = \vct x$.
-The additional $\ell_1$ distance constraint $\| \vct x^{\prime} - \vct x \|_1 \leq k$ thus sets the maximum number $k$ of structural and bytecode features (\ie, tags and API calls) that can be injected into the file.
+The additional $\ell_1$ distance constraint $\| \vct x^{\prime} - \vct x \|_1 \leq \varepsilon$ thus sets the maximum number $\varepsilon$ of structural and bytecode features (\ie, tags and API calls) that can be injected into the file.
 The solution to the above optimization problem amounts to identifying which features should be modified to maximally decrease the value of the classification function, \ie, to maximize the probability of evading detection~\cite{biggio14-tkde,biggio13-ecml}.
-Clearly, this set of features varies depending on the input sample $\vct x$.
+This set of features varies depending on the input sample $\vct x$.